njsch/njsch.github.io/links.md

 [David Murray](http://headhearthand.org/blog/) is a pastor who blogs on theology, health and burnout.

+[Matt Moore](https://mattmoore.online/), son-in-law of author and  retired Baptist Minister John Piper, has a blog on theology which is quite enjoyable to read.

 [Wade Burleson](https://www.wadeburleson.org/) is someone I have always found fascenating to read.
 He blogs on a broad-ish range of issues such as history, theology, justice, politics and more.
 In some ways he is possibly border-line [heterodox](https://www.merriam-webster.com/dictionary/heterodox).
 But especially from the standpoint of justice, he tends to talk about things that many others won't.

 ### Science and Technology: